This is a topic that I really wish I could have written sooner, as I know many ostomates have trouble building confidence after their surgery.

 Explore Accessories and Clothing Options!

-Supplies are the things you need, like wafers and bags, but accessories tend to be things that can enhance your quality of life.
 I group things like ostomy pouch covers, ostomy wraps, stoma guards, and support belts as accessories, and these are all things that can really boost your confidence when used correctly.

 The feeling of a heavy pouch tugging at your abdomen is bound to shake our confidence once in a while.
 Fortunately, there are accessories that can offer more support in the event that you can’t empty your pouch in time.